 Continuing The Vision

 Reverend Willie J. Mason was called as pastor in May 1975.
-Under his leadership, church growth continued.
+Under his leadership, the church continued to grow.
 Several programs and Annual Day celebrations were instituted.
-Emmanuel celebrated its first Church Anniversary, the 90th.
-Land was purchased to facilitate building expansion and an Education Center.
-Reverend Mason's pastorate ended in 1984.
+Emmanuel celebrated its 90th Church Anniversary.
+Land was purchased to facilitate building expansion and the construction of an Education Center.
+Reverend Mason’s pastorate ended in 1984.

 Over the years, Emmanuel continued to be blessed tremendously.
-In 1986, Emmanuel installed Reverend Clinton W. Austin as pastor; with the completion of Emmanuel's Education Center, the pastor and congregation set forth new goals and objectives to develop ministries that would specifically address the needs of the changing community.
-The ministries grew in the areas of religious and secular education, health awareness, and outreach ministry services.
-Emmanuel operates an after-school program, Project Spirit, and a Summer Camp that serves primarily neighborhood children.
-In coordination with the American Baptist Churches of the South, five mission trips to Zambia were taken, providing training and inspiration to our brothers and sisters in South Central Africa.
+In 1986, Emmanuel installed Reverend Clinton W. Austin as pastor.
+With the completion of Emmanuel’s Education Center, the pastor and congregation set forth new goals and objectives to develop ministries that would specifically address the changing community’s needs.
+The ministries expanded in areas such as religious and secular education, health awareness, and outreach ministry services.
+Emmanuel operates an after-school program, Project Spirit, and a Summer Camp that serve primarily neighborhood children.
+In coordination with the American Baptist Churches of the South, five mission trips were taken to Zambia, providing training and inspiration to our brothers and sisters in South Central Africa.
 Emmanuel is a member of the Church Association for Community Service and the Collective Cooperative Banking Group.

 Emmanuel has undertaken bold initiatives and has seen them to fruition.
 In 1993, the church adopted the theme, “Come Grow With Us and Establish a Blessed Family.”